ronak-d/Shopmee.com/README.md

 - Random Ui has been made by me.
 - Includes Products pages as well as main product page which has all the products at the same place.
 - Sorting and Filtering made as a part of functionality.
-- Redux used for dispatching an action for adding
+- Redux used for dispatching an action for adding To Cart.